The move comes after the results of fresh studies

 You should never sleep with your baby on a sofa or armchair, remember this will increase the overall risk of SIDS by 50 times.

-When NOT To Co-Sleep
+Remember NOT To Co-Sleep when:

 - Either you or anyone in the bed smokes (even if you do not smoke in the bedroom)